China seeks to unlock secrets of herbs, roots

 They extracted its key ingredient, acacetin, created its synthetic twin and found success in experiments on dogs with atrial fibrillation.

-They are now refining the compound and hope to begin human trials in three years with China National Pharmaceutical Group Corp, parent of the country's largest Hong Kong-listed drug distributor Sinopharm Group Co Ltd.
+They are now refining the compound and hope to begin human trials in three years with China National Pharmaceutical Group Corp , parent of the country's largest Hong Kong-listed drug distributor Sinopharm Group Co Ltd (1099.HK).

 "We received a patent for it (acacetin) and hope to make it into a drug together with Sinopharm.
 We hope to market it in China and internationally eventually," Li said.